sjbennett123/vindalebynight/content/current_writeups/We'll Beatem Bloody/_index.md

 description: From the blood magic wine, to the affected roots, to selling them junk wares, the adventurers have a bone to pick with les Sangsues Abyssale.
 They can track him down in his house at his vineyard.

-synopsis: The PCs track down les Sangsues Abyssale down in house on his vineyard.
-He has much to answer for, and is a coward.
-He will not start a fight or fight back.
-He will deny any wrong doing, and maintain that you are just trying to make a living.
-He resurrects in town if he is killed.
-He will then flee the town.
+synopsis: |

+  Les Sangsues Abyssale's incompetency in his scheams has led to the adventurers hunting him down.
+They find Abyssale at his home, just sitting down to a meager dinner sat on a wine crate.
+Empty wine crates fill his house.
+Abyssale instantly cowers when the adventurers arrive, begging for his life.
+He will deny any wrong doing at first, and when confronted by evidence, will break down in tears.
+He was given the blood magic ritual for his wine by someone who promised he could undersell the vampires.
+The only name he knows is Vodrel.

+  He will sob that his livelihood is going up in flames.
+He lost his house, his vineyard, his potion enterprise, everything.
+He will curse the vampires for their shrewdness and ability to make better wine.
+When the adventurers take him into custody, he will go willingly.
+If a good opportunity to escape happens, Abyssale will take it.
+If he dies, Abyssale will resurrect in town.

-outcomes: Abyssale is killed and/or ran out of town
+outcomes: Abyssale is killed, captured, and/or ran out of town

 number_of_cast_members: 1